How to Start a Fire in a Fire Pit & More Fire Safety Tips

 • Keep a bucket of sand or a garden hose nearby to tame any haywire sparks and flames.

-• Have a fire extinguisher and a fire blanket nearby.
+• Have a fire extinguisher and fire blanket nearby.

-To keep your night around the fire as safe as possible, make sure your guests abide by fire pit safety rules too.
-Here are a few fire pit safety rules you could share with them in advance.
+To keep your night around the fire as safe as possible, make sure that your guests abide by fire pit safety rules too.
+Here are a few fire pit safety rules you should share with your family and guests in advance.

 • Make sure your guests don’t get too close to the fire.
-It’s best to position chairs at least three feet away from the fire pit.*
+It is best to position chairs at least three feet away from a fire pit.*

-• If your guests are switching seats, ask them to walk behind the chairs so they keep their distance from the fire pit.
+• If your guests are switching seats, ask them to walk behind the chairs so they keep their distance from the flames.

 • Don’t allow horseplay near the fire pit.